EnviroDIY/ModularSensors/README.md

 - **sensorsWake()** - This wakes all sensors, skipping repeated sensors.
 Returns true.
 - **sensorsSleep()** - This puts all sensors to sleep, skipping repeated sensors.
 Returns true.
 - **sensorsPowerDown()** - This cuts power to all sensors, skipping repeated sensors.
 No return.
 - **updateAllSensors()** - This updates all sensor values, skipping repeated sensors.
+Does not power or wake/sleep sensors.
+Returns true.
+Does NOT return any values.
+- **completeUpdate()** - This updates all sensor values, including power up, wake, sleep and power down.
+Repeated sensors are skipped.
 Returns true.
 Does NOT return any values.
 - **printSensorData(Stream stream)** - This prints current sensor values along with meta-data to a stream (either hardware or software serial).
 By default, it will print to the first Serial port.
 Note that the input is a pointer to a stream instance so to use a hardware serial instance you must use an ampersand before the serial name (ie, &Serial1).

 ### <a name="ArrayExamples"></a>VariableArray Examples: